Check out this simple elephant toothpaste experiment. The kid are going to love it!

 Add 1 cup of the developer to your bottle.
 Squeeze in a big squirt of dish soap and gently swirl to combine the two ingredients.

-Add in some food coloring and stir.
+Add in a few drops of food coloring and stir.

-Put on safety goggles.
+Put on those safety glasses.

 Pour the yeast mixture into the developer mixture.

 The mixture will start to bubble and foam and overflow the jar.
+You will see lots of bubbles.

 After a few minutes, the reaction will stop but a lot of foam will be left behind!
 At this point, if kids wear gloves, they can touch the foam, but an adult should check that the mixture has cooled before kids touch the foam.
 I’d err on the side of caution and not touch the foam.
 Do not allow kids to eat the foam.